-A testator died leaving a will by which all of his estate passed to his two adult children in equal shares.
-The estate assets included shares in a company quoted on the stock exchange with a probate value of £100,000.
+A testator died leaving a will by which all of his estate passed to his adult son and adult daughter in equal shares.
+The estate assets included shares in a company quoted on the London Stock Exchange with a probate value of £100,000.
 Half of the shares were transferred to the son and the other half were transferred to the daughter.
 At the date of the transfer, the total value of the shares was £150,000.
 A month later the son sold all of his shares and the net sale proceeds were £85,000.
 Two months later the daughter sold all of her shares and the net sale proceeds were £45,000.
 The executor has not yet completed the administration of the estate.